 I live with trigeminal neuralgia which causes pain in my face and head.
 This is an extremely painful and debilitating condition.

-I have several posts on my blog about the condition, including one about emergency treatments when pain is out of control.
+There are several posts on my blog about the condition, including one about emergency treatments when pain is out of control.

 What is Trigeminal Neuralgia?